-The Office focuses on issues related to Human Rights, Peace, Science and Technology for Development, Post Conflict and Post Disaster Reconstruction, Climate Change, Cultural Heritage, Information Society, UN Coordination Mechanisms and ECOSOC, among others.
+The Office focuses on issues related to Human Rights, Education of Migrants and Refugees, Peace, Science and Technology for Development, Post Conflict and Post Disaster Reconstruction, Climate Change, Cultural Heritage, Information Society among others.

-Prior to his incumbency in Geneva, Vincent Defourny held multiple senior positions within UNESCO.
-He was the Director of the Brasilia Office and the Representative of UNESCO in Brazil from 2006 to 2011; Project Manager of the Field Coordination Office from 2012-2013; the Director of the Division of Cooperation with Extrabudgetary Funding Sources from 2013 to 2015, and most recently the Director of the Division of Public Information from 2015 to 2019, where he managed to relaunch the UNESCO Courier after several years of disappearance.
+Prior to his incumbency in Geneva, Vincent Defourny held multiple senior positions within UNESCO: Director of the Brasilia Office; Director of Extrabudgetary Funding Sources and Director of Public Information where he managed to relaunch the UNESCO Courier after several years of disappearance.

 We will receive visitors only if an appointment has been made in advance.

-The Office is located at 15 route des Morillons on the ground floor.
+The Office is located at 15 route des Morillons, 1218 Le Grand-Saconnex - ground floor.

 Public transportation options:

 - Bus route 5 (direction Aéroport, stop Crêts-de-Morillon)

 - Bus route 8 (direction OMS, stop BIT)